Tetracaine

 Medical Uses

-Tetracaine is employed across a wide range of medical disciplines due to its effective numbing properties:
+Tetracaine boasts a wide range of medical applications due to its effective numbing properties:

-• Ear, Nose, and Throat (ENT) Procedures: Tetracaine can be applied to the mucous membranes of the nose and throat to facilitate procedures such as nasal endoscopy, nasogastric tube insertion, or intubation, reducing discomfort for the patient.
+In otolaryngology, Tetracaine can be used to numb the mucous membranes of the nose and throat.
+This facilitates procedures such as nasal endoscopy, laryngoscopy, or endotracheal intubation, making them more tolerable for the patient.

-• Dentistry: While less common than lidocaine or articaine, Tetracaine can be part of topical anesthetic formulations used to numb the gums before injections or minor oral procedures.
+While not as common as lidocaine or benzocaine, Tetracaine can be used as a surface anesthetic in dentistry to numb the gums before injections or minor procedures, particularly in combination with other anesthetics.

 Dosage